 Although a lesser known Pixar effort, this is a heartfelt movie about the importance of acceptance.
 Much like Bagheera in The Jungle Book or Manny in The Ice Age, Arlo ensures Spot is taken back to his people, proving that love can conquer differences.
 But they totally tripped first.

-When Dumbo’s mother is locked up, the little elephant goes to see her in her cage.
-Unable to be by her side, he has to be comforted by her trunk, which she is able to fit through the iron bars.
-The distance between the mother and child is deeply upsetting to any viewer, regardless of their age.
-When Dumbo gets the hiccups from crying, Timothy the mouse gets him to drink some water, unaware that it’s actually alcohol.
-This causes Dumbo to hallucinate a parade of pink elephants who look incredibly distorted and strange.
+When Dumbo’s mother is locked up, the little elephant goes to see her.
+Unable to be by her side, he has to be comforted by her trunk which she is able to fit through the iron bars.
+The distance between the mother and child is deeply upsetting to any viewer regardless of their age.
+When Dumbo gets the hiccups from crying, Timothy gets him to drink some water, unaware that it's actually alcohol.
+This causes Dumbo to hallucinate a parade of pink elephants who appear distorted and strange.
 No doubt most kids get creeped by Dumbo’s drunken stupor, but still, this makes for a very memorable Disney scene.